 |Oscar Damman & Bill Meader, with Dr. Alister MacKenzie.
 Currently - Ogilvy Clayton Golf Design|

 |Practise Driving Range, Practise Short game facilities, Restaurant/dining facility, Bar|

 |Carts and clubs|

 ABOUT THE CLUB

 As Peter Thomson said, "Some clubs have a special character that sets them apart.
-It is not necessarily the quality of the course, or the accommodations of the buildings that distinguishes them.
+It is not necessarily the quality of the course or the accommodations of the buildings that distinguish them.
 It is more essentially the membership, past, and present, and the file of achievements over such a period of decades that creates such a tradition.
 Victoria Golf Club is such a Club".

 The course has changed considerably in the last 15 years, under the guidance of Michael Clayton.
 It is still unmistakably a course featuring all of the design characteristics of a traditional Sandbelt course.
 These courses typically feature wonderful green complexes with strategic bunkering and the effects of the weather determine the most appropriate line of play.